 You can use testimonials in case studies.
 Case studies are a powerful marketing tool, especially in B2B marketing.
 The best way to show consumers what your company can provide is through a detailed case study of a previous customer’s experience.
 While you should use facts and data to advocate for your company, a testimonial will provide the human element that customers are looking for.

 The power of customer testimonials shouldn’t be underestimated in your digital marketing strategy.
-Learn how to get more reviews, and use them in your digital marketing campaigns here.
+Learn how to get more reviews and use them in your digital marketing campaigns here.